Fergus-Willsmore/AMPiii/README.md

 moreno\_vis          -  This script will produce the visualisation of the moreno dataset with both the kamada-kawai and random algorithm.

-univariate\_moreno   -  This script simulates Erdos Renyi models of the moreno network and plots histograms of summary statistics.
+moreno\_uni          -  This script simulates Erdos Renyi models of the moreno network and plots histograms of summary statistics.

 TCnetwork\_analysis  -  This script performs complex ERGM analysis of the Tobacco Control dataset.
 This includes: network visualisation, model building, model selection, goodness-of-fit measures and simulation.